Control Your Whole House Fan with Your Smartphone

 Whole house fans save money on air conditioning

-People who have installed whole house fans have reduced their air conditioning bills substantially.
+People who install and use whole house fans reduce their air conditioning bills.

 Let's say it is summertime and it's hot.
 You've been away from home for several days.
 Before you left home you turned off the air conditioner system to save money.
 You left a few windows open a bit on the cool north side of your house.

 Because of summertime heat, you know it will be uncomfortably warm in your house when you return home in the evening – so the first thing you do when you get home is turn on your whole house fan and start cooling the house.

 INSTEON On/Off Plug-in Module

 . . .
 Or You can Control Your Whole House Fan with Your Smartphone.
 Here's how.